-Prince Rogers Nelson, known simply as Prince, passed away on Thursday, April 21, at his Paisley Park recording studio in Chanhassen, Minnesota, at age 57.
+Prince Rogers Nelson, known simply as Prince passed away on Thursday, April 21 at his Paisley Park recording studio in Chanhassen, Minnesota at age 57.
 Just very few artists have created a body of work as rich and varied as Prince.
-During the ’80s, he emerged as one of the most singular talents of the rock & roll era, capable of seamlessly tying together pop, funk, folk, and rock.
-Not only did he release a series of groundbreaking albums; he toured frequently, produced albums and wrote songs for many other artists, and recorded hundreds of songs that still lie unreleased in his vaults.
-With each album he released, Prince has shown remarkable stylistic growth and musical diversity, constantly experimenting with different sounds, textures, and genres.
+During the 80s he emerged as one of the most singular talents of the Rock & Roll era capable of seamlessly tying together pop, funk, folk and rock.
+Not only did he release a series of groundbreaking albums, he toured frequently, produced albums and wrote songs for many other artists and recorded hundreds of songs that are still unreleased in his vaults.
+With each album he released Prince has shown remarkable stylistic growth and musical diversity, constantly experimenting with different sounds, textures, and genres.

 Prince was born Prince Rogers Nelson on June 7, 1958 at Mount Sinai Hospital in Minneapolis, Minnesota to John L. Nelson (a jazz pianist) and Mattie Shaw (a singer).
 His childhood was somewhat bitter as the little boy had to face the divorce of his parent by 1965.
-This was following their relationship that had gradually soured not long after the birth of his sister, Tika Evene, in 1960.
-Worse, Mattie’s decision to marry again in 1968 did not make life easier to undergo for him since he never got along with his stepfather – Hayward Baker, who subsequently became the kid’s main reason to run away from home.
-Seeking for refuge in John’s residence, it was during this time that he began to spark an interest in music upon being given a guitar by his father.
+This was following their relationship that had gradually soured not long after the birth of his sister, Tika Evene in 1960.
+To make it worse Mattie’s decision to marry again in 1968 did not make life easier to undergo for him since he never got along with his stepfather – Hayward Baker who subsequently became the kid’s main reason to run away from home.
+Seeking for refuge in John’s residence it was during those times that he began to spark an interest in music after being given a guitar by his father.

 He was named for the Prince Rogers Trio, a jazz group fronted by his father.
-His mother, Mattie, occasionally sang with the combo Young Prince’s relationship with Mat-tie’s second husband, Hayward Baker, was difficult, but Baker unwittingly helped set his stepson’s musical career in motion by taking him to a concert by singer-bandleader and “Godfather of Soul” James Brown.
-Prince was only ten years old, but the electrifying stew of Brown’s funk, soul, and energetic showmanship seared itself onto his imagination, as would the fiery guitar of Jimi Hendrix.
+His mother Mattie occasionally sang with the combo, young Prince’s relationship with Mattie’s second husband Hayward Baker was difficult but Baker unwittingly helped set his stepson’s musical career in motion by taking him to a concert by singer-bandleader and the “Godfather of Soul”, James Brown.
+Prince was only ten years old but the electrifying stew of Brown’s funk, soul and energetic showmanship seared itself onto his imagination as would the fiery guitar of Jimi Hendrix.

-Around the time he was 8, he had a pretty good idea what the piano was all about.
+Around the time he was eight he had a pretty good idea what the piano was all about.
 He had one piano lesson and two guitar lessons as a kid.
-He said in one of his interviews, “I was a poor student, because when a teacher would be trying to teach me how to play junky stuff, I would start playing my own songs.
-I’d usually get ridiculed for it, but I ended up doing my own thing.
+He said in one of his interviews, “I was a poor student because when a teacher would be trying to teach me how to play junky stuff I would start playing my own songs.
+I’d usually get ridiculed for it but I ended up doing my own thing.
 I can’t read music.
 It hasn’t gotten in the way yet.
-Maybe it will later, but I doubt it”.
+Maybe it will later but I doubt it”.

-By age 12, Prince had begun teaching himself to play the guitar Nelson had given him.
+By age twelve Prince had begun teaching himself to play the guitar Nelson had given him.
 He stayed with Nelson and with the family of his friend Andre Anderson.
 The Anderson clan eventually adopted him.
-Prince would soon master the drums, bass, piano, and saxophone.
+Prince would soon master the drums, bass, piano and saxophone.

-He changed his name to an unpronounceable symbol and announced retirement of “Prince” from recording, 1993; released EP The Beautiful Experience, NPG/Bellmark, 1993; debuted interactive CD-ROM software and New Power Generation retail establishments, 1994; released Emancipation, 1996; Crystal Ball, 1998; and New Power Soul, 1998, on independent New Power Generation label; controversial contract dissolution with Warner Bros., 1999; returned to the use of the name Prince, 2000; released Rave Un2 the Joy Fantastic on NPG/Arista, 1999; released The Rainbow Children on the Redline Entertainment label, 2002.
+Recording and performing artist: 1976- Released debut album, “For You”, Warner Bros., 1978- formed and headed own subsidiary label, Paisley Park, 1987-93- produced and wrote for other artists including the Time, Mavis Staples, Vanity, and others, 1980- starred in films: Purple Rain, 1984- Under The Cherry Moon, 1986- Sign O’ The Times, and 1987- Grafitti Bridge, 1990- provided songs for films Batman and 1989- I’d Do Anything, 1993- he wrote songs for stage musical Glam Slam Ulysses, 1993- He changed his name to an unpronounceable symbol and announced retirement of “Prince” from recording, 1993- released EP, The Beautiful Experience, NPG/Bellmark, 1993- debuted interactive CD-ROM software and New Power Generation retail establishments, 1994- released Emancipation, 1996- Crystal Ball and 1998- New Power Soul on independent New Power Generation label; controversial contract dissolution with Warner Bros., 1999- returned to the use of the name Prince, 2000 – released Rave Un2 the Joy Fantastic on NPG/Arista, 1999- released The Rainbow Children on the Redline Entertainment label, 2002.

 His Personal life